- 1 Type-2 Diabetes

 - Slow-healing sores

-If these signs are ignored, one may end up with the undermentioned chronic symptoms of Diabetes, like-
+Ignoring these signs can be dangerous.
+As one may end up with the undermentioned chronic symptoms of Diabetes, like-

 - Yeast infections (candidiasis)